 WELCOME TO THE BLOWER LAB

-Inset: phage Smiley, isolated from waterways around Durham and visualised by transmission electron microscopy as part of our undergraduate phage workshop.
+Inset: phage Smiley, isolated from waterways around Durham and visualised by transmission electron microscopy as part of our undergraduate microbiology workshop.

 Bacteria have evolved to survive a wide range of environmental, antibiotic, immunological and viral assaults.

 The survival mechanisms employed by bacteria need to be understood in order to utilise the extensive biological toolkit they represent, and to beat the rise of hyper-resistant superbugs.

 We take a multifaceted approach, using E. coli and Salmonella model systems, to investigate the genetics, biochemistry and structural biology of bacterial survival mechanisms, namely bacterial phage-resistance and toxin-antitoxin systems.